On the stability, complexity, and distribution of similarity classes of the longest edge bisection process for triangles: The bisection graph and its spectral properties

 For the reverse inequality, we apply Theorem \ref{thm:basis_of_eigenvectors} to $A^2$.
 The vectors $v_1,\ldots,v_k,\tilde v_1,\ldots,\tilde v_k$ are $2k$ linearly independent eigenvectors of $A^2$ that correspond to the eigenvalue $\lambda=4$, and thus its geometric multiplicity is at least $2k$.

-From the dynamics of the $\leb$ process, we know that from every vertex there is a path to a vertex in a terminal quadruple.
+By Proposition~\ref{prop:flow_to-A}, from every vertex there is a path to a vertex in a terminal quadruple.
 In particular, any strongly connected component $\alpha_j$ of $\gleb(z)$ that does not correspond to a terminal quadruple has at least one outgoing edge.
 This implies that its corresponding adjacency matrix $B_j$ is irreducible (since $\alpha_j$ is strongly connected) and has at least one column sum that is strictly smaller than $2$.
 Applying Lemma \ref{lem:non-final_irreducible_blocks}, we deduce that any such component $\alpha_j$ has $\rho(\alpha_j)<2$.
 Thus, the strongly connected components of $\gleb(z)$ with spectral radius $2$ are precisely the terminal quadruples.

 Observe that, for the action of $A^2$, each terminal quadruple is partitioned into $2$ sets of two terminal triangles each, which form all the strongly connected components.
 Hence, the fact that the dimension of the generalized eigenspace of $\rho(A^2) =4$ is $2k$ follows from Theorem \ref{thm:basis_of_eigenvectors}.
 In particular, $\dim(E_{2})=\dim(E_{-2})=k$ and the eigenvalues $\pm 2$ do not have any non-trivial Jordan blocks. \end{enumerate} \end{proof}